nixworks/public/news/2010/11/1/README.md

 ##### Russian President
 ### [The President of Russia Dmitry Medvedev visits Kunashiri, one of the southern Kuril Islands that are the subject of the Kuril Islands dispute between Russia and Japan. ](/news/2010/11/1/the-president-of-russia-dmitry-medvedev-visits-kunashiri-one-of-the-southern-kuril-islands-that-are-the-subject-of-the-kuril-islands-disput.md)
-_Context: rival territorial claims, Japan, Dmitry Medvedev, Russia, Russian President, Kuril Islands, Kunashiri_
+_Context: Russia, Russian President, Japan, Dmitry Medvedev, Kuril Islands, Kunashiri, rival territorial claims_

 ##### Poachers
 ### [Three suspected ivory poachers are shot dead by rangers in Kenya in separate incidents. ](/news/2010/11/1/three-suspected-ivory-poachers-are-shot-dead-by-rangers-in-kenya-in-separate-incidents.md)
-_Context: poachers, Kenya_
+_Context: Kenya, poachers_

 ##### Uganda
 ### [A court in Uganda orders a newspaper to cease publishing the names and photographs of people it says are homosexual, following attacks on homosexuals in the past month. ](/news/2010/11/1/a-court-in-uganda-orders-a-newspaper-to-cease-publishing-the-names-and-photographs-of-people-it-says-are-homosexual-following-attacks-on-ho.md)